Acacia pycnantha

 Golden Wattle

-Description: Small tree or large shrub: 4-7m tall.
+Description: Small tree or large shrub: 4-7m tall and 2-6m wide.
 Grey-green foliage although large and glossy when young.
 Brilliant globular yellow fragrant flowers in late winter to mid spring.
 Fast growing, short lived (under 15 years).

 Cultivation: Prefers sunny or part shaded spot in well drained soil.
 Tolerant of most soil types.
 Moderately drought and frost tolerant.